ByrnorOCount/electronics-shop/README.md

 The web application allows customers to:

+- Browse and search for electronics products.
-- Browse electronics products, manage shopping carts, and place orders (cash-on-delivery).
+- Manage a shopping cart, wishlist, and personal account.
-- Register and log in to manage personal details and order history.
+- Place orders and view order history.
-Staff can manage products and orders, and administrators can oversee the entire system.
+- Staff and Administrators have dedicated portals to manage products, orders, and users.
-The current semester scope includes all core features except advanced or future enhancements (e.g., online payments, 2FA, coupons, reviews).
+The project is under continuous development, with a roadmap for future enhancements outlined at the end of this document.

 ### 1.3 Overview